 THE PERFECT PRODUCT PAGE

-In order to focus attention on a specific product and encourage a purchase decision, the product page must help motivate buyers through answering the simple question of “What’s in it for me?”
+In order to focus attention on a specific product and encourage a purchase decision, the product page must help motivate buyers by answering the simple question of “What’s in it for me?”

-Section 1 – product validation and experience, top left of page
+Section 1 – product validation and experience, top left of the page

 - Product title: you should place clear, large product title at the top left of the product page, above the main image.
 The studies show that consumers eyes move from the left to right from the top left, thus placing here for easy validation.